 Connect with us to stay up to date with what’s happening.
 We’ll also share our favorite moments including celebrations, recipes and resident highlights.

-The fight to prevent and mitigate COVID-19 has become part of our daily lives in 2020.
-We are excited to share that much needed assistance is nearing in the form of vaccines, which are currently pending FDA approval.
-Colonial Oaks and Ashley Glen residents and staff have been designated with priority access to the COVID-19 vaccine and will be amongst the first to have access as soon as it is available.
+The fight to prevent and mitigate COVID-19 has become part of our daily lives.
+We are excited to share that our communities have all completed at least one round of COVID vaccination clinics and many have already completed their second clinic.
+This early access was provided because Colonial Oaks and Ashley Glen residents and staff were designated with priority access to the COVID-19 vaccine and were be amongst the first in their communities to have access as soon as it is available.

-This news is both encouraging and exciting, and yet the rising rates of reported COVID positive cases tell us that our ongoing precautions and use of personal protective equipment (PPE) is now as important as ever.
+This news is both encouraging and exciting, and yet the ongoing positivity rates of reported COVID cases remind us that our ongoing precautions and use of personal protective equipment (PPE) is now as important as ever.
 These efforts complement our ongoing testing strategies and rigorous standards.

 We’ve included some Frequently Asked Questions below and will share more information as it becomes available.

 Choosing a community is a big decision, particularly during these challenging times.
 Our team is here to help!
 In addition to our practices and protocols aimed at ensuring healthy communities, we also understand the added importance of meaningful moments and extra touches.
 While you can’t always see our smiles behind our masks, we aim to find creative ways to connect and make your day.

 Keeping our communities safe and healthy is our top priority.
 That is why we have on-site COVID tests for every new resident prior to move-in.
 We also recognize that testing is only effective when combined with aggressive infection control measures.
 Because of this, we also provide: